nopivnick/itp.nopivnick.com/_posts/2018-09-11-favorite-tool.md

 {% include video id="fDWM6Bpb_yA?t=2m51s" provider="youtube" %}

-Terminating twisted pair ethernet cable is a very particular, tediously mundane kind of work.
-The secret ingredient in this case are the [specialized cable connectors](https://www.platinumtools.com/products/connectors/ez-rj45-cat6-connectors-100010c/) that allow eight insulated copper wires to pass through the front of the connector before crimping.
+Terminating twisted pair ethernet cable is tedious, mundane work.
+This particular crimper tool design is used in conjunction with [specialized cable connectors](https://www.platinumtools.com/products/connectors/ez-rj45-cat6-connectors-100010c/) that allow the eight insulated copper wires in Cat6 network cable to pass through the front of the connector before crimping.

 Like most things specialized, tools and consumables with unique features tend to be more expensive but in this case, my god, the savings in time and sanity are worth the additional cost.